harvester/docs/versioned_docs/version-v0.3/networking/harvester-network.md

   - Rancher
   - rancher
   - Harvester Upgrade
-Description: Harvester is built on Kubernetes, which uses CNI as an interface between network providers and Kubernetes pod networking.
+description: Harvester is built on Kubernetes, which uses CNI as an interface between network providers and Kubernetes pod networking.
 Naturally, we implement the Harvester network based on CNI.
 Moreover, the Harvester UI integrates the Harvester network to provide a user-friendly way to configure networks for VMs.
 ---

 <head>